-If the corporation is required to file Form 3800, General Business Credit, check the "Form 3800" box and include the allowable credit on line 8c.
+The corporation is required to file Form 3800, General Business Credit, to claim certain business credits.
+For a list of allowable credits, see Form 3800.
+Check the "Form 3800" box and include the allowable credit from Part II, line 19 of Form 3800, on line 8c of Form 1120-PC.
+Also, see the applicable credit form and its instructions.